reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 4. **MS-Sagittal:** Sagittal MRI images from individuals diagnosed with MS.

 ### Sample Distribution
-Each class contains 750 samples (MRI images), ensuring a balanced dataset for training and evaluation.
+After we balanced the classes using downsampling, each class contains 750 samples (MRI images), ensuring a balanced dataset for training and evaluation.

 ## Model Architecture
 We utilized the Vision Transformer (ViT) model, specifically `google/vit-base-patch16-384` from the Hugging Face library.
 The core architecture and pre-trained weights of the ViT model were retained, while the final classification layers were fine-tuned on our dataset.